tektoncd/cli/README.md

 # Source install

-  If you have [go](https://golang.org/) installed, and you want to compile the CLI from source you can checkout the [Git repository](https://github.com/tektoncd/cli) and run the following commands:
+  If you have [go](https://golang.org/) installed and you want to compile the CLI from source, you can checkout the [Git repository](https://github.com/tektoncd/cli) and run the following commands:

   ```shell
   export GO111MODULE=on